csjansen/SOMatic/README.md

 ### Requirements

 The base buildSite.sh has to have been run.
 It is assumed for this tutorial that the SOM name is RNAdata and that it was a 20x30 SOM.
+This tutorial can be done right after the RNA-seq SOM tutorial above.
+If you would like to do the tutorial on the example data, use DNAdata for the SOM name instead of RNAdata and ../examples/example.matrix instead of trainingMatrix.

 ### Heirarical cluster on SOM Units